Spectral anomalies and broken symmetries in maximally chaotic quantum maps: Operator symmetries and level spacing statistics

+Recall the (normalized) level spacings defined in Eq.~\eqref{eqn:levelspacings} are given by $s_i=\frac{N}{2\pi}(\theta_{i+1}-\theta_i)$ for $i\in\Z/N\Z$, where $\theta_i$ are the ordered eigenangles of the $N\times N$ unitary matrix.
+Recall also the mean gap ratio \cite{OganesyanHuse}, which is a single statistic computed from the level spacings,

 where the average is over all $i\in\Z/N\Z$.
-This statistic provides a single value that can be used to compare the closeness to RMT level spacings, and does not require any normalization or unfolding of the eigenvalues.
 The mean gap ratios for the standard RMT ensembles in the $N\to\infty$ limit were derived in \cite{meanminratio}, and for block RMT matrices in \cite{blocks}.
 The block RMT matrices are relevant in the presence of discrete symmetries, as one generally needs to separate eigenstates according to the symmetry sector to recover expected non-block RMT level statistics.
 We are primarily concerned with the circular orthogonal ensemble (COE) and circular unitary ensemble (CUE).
 Since the circular ensembles and Gaussian ensembles have the same local $n$-level correlation functions in the limit $N\to\infty$ \cite{Mehta}, we may interchange terms such as ``COE level spacings'' and ``GOE level spacings''.
 We list the values of relevance to our study in Tab.~\ref{tab:mr}.

 Here the 2-block GOE matrix means a direct sum of two equal sized, independent GOE matrices, and similarly for the the 2-block GUE matrix.

 In general, ones expects that chaotic systems with time reversal (TR) symmetry have GOE/COE spectral statistics, while those without have GUE/CUE statistics.
 Additionally, one expects the presence of discrete symmetries to produce block-RMT statistics, according to the number of symmetry sectors.
 As we saw for the $A$-baker's map however, the actual level spacings behavior can be highly variable depending on the particular quantization.